nexmo-community/voice-channels-aws-transcribe-php/README.md

 Install the CLI by following [these instructions](https://github.com/Nexmo/nexmo-cli#installation).
 Then create a new Vonage Voice application that also sets up an `answer_url` and `event_url` for the app running in AWS Lambda.

-Ensure to append `/webhooks/answer` or `/webhooks/event` to the end of the URL to coincide with the routes in `index.php`.
+Ensure to append `/webhooks/answer` or `/webhooks/event` to the end of the URL provided later by AWS Lambda, to coincide with the routes in `index.php`.

 ```
 nexmo app:create aws-transcribe https://<your_hostname>/webhooks/answer https://<your_hostname>/webhooks/event